WASHINGTON, June 19, 2015 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Wednesday, June 19th.
-As radio broadcasting matured, the Federal Communications Commission was established on this date in 1934 to regulate use of the airwaves in the public interest.
-The agency's job has grown much larger and more complex in the years since, and includes all non-federal government use of the frequency spectrum.
-Current issues include obscenity on the air, and the blurring of distinctions between telephone companies and cable television.
-Among the firms the FCC monitors are almost 1,800 television stations, about 6,200 cable television systems, some 14,400 radio stations, and the cell phone service industry which serves over 300 million subscribers.
-Profile America is in its 17th year as a public service of the U.S. Census Bureau.
+Profile America — Friday, June 19th.
+As radio broadcasting matured and television was being birthed, the Federal Communications Commission was established on this date 70 years ago to regulate use of the airwaves in the public interest.
+The agency's job has grown much larger and more complex in the years since, and includes all nonfederal government use of the frequency spectrum.
+Current issues include obscenity on the air and the blurring of distinctions between telephone companies and cable television.
+Among the outlets the FCC monitors are nearly 9,000 radio and television broadcasting establishments, over 5,300 cable television systems, and nearly 12,000 wireless telecommunications carriers, along with satellite and wired communication services.
+You can find current data on the country's economy by downloading the 'America's Economy' mobile application at www.census.gov/mobile.

 SOURCE U.S. Census Bureau